kyan/kyan-jukebox-js/README.md

 ```
 $ ./scripts/deploy-frontend.sh
 ```
-This will create a `build` directory in your local `frontend` folder and then push it to Github (where the frontend is hosted).
-You may have to wait a min for things to propergate, but you should now have pushed a new release.
-You can check at https://github.com/kyan/jukebox-js/tree/gh-pages.
-There are ENVs you can update in the deploy scripts if you need to customise.
+This will create a `build` directory in your local `frontend` folder with the production-ready static files.
+The built application can then be deployed to any static hosting service or served directly from your server infrastructure.

 ### Api